Glow discharge: Aston dark space

-Electrons leave the cathode with an energy of about 1 eV, which is not enough to ionize or excite atoms, leaving a thin dark layer next to the cathode.
+Electrons leave the cathode with an energy of about one electron volt, which is not enough to ionize or excite atoms, leaving a thin dark layer next to the cathode.

 Cathode glow

 Electrons from the cathode eventually attain enough energy to excite atoms.
 These excited atoms quickly fall back to the ground state, emitting light at a wavelength corresponding to the difference between the energy bands of the atoms.
 This glow is seen very near the cathode.

 Cathode dark space

 As electrons from the cathode gain more energy, they tend to ionize, rather than excite atoms.
-Excited atoms quickly fall back to ground level emitting light, however, when atoms are ionized, the opposite charges are separated, and do not immediately recombine.
+Excited atoms quickly fall back to ground level, emitting light; however, when atoms are ionized, the opposite charges are separated, and do not immediately recombine.
 This results in more ions and electrons, but no light.
 This region is sometimes called Crookes dark space, and sometimes referred to as the cathode fall, because the largest voltage drop in the tube occurs in this region.